 Prior to his work with the Sharks, Myers owned and operated Myers Mask Design in Worcester where he built a reputation as one of the country’s top mask designers for 11 years, having designed and painted masks for NHL greats such as former Conn Smythe winners Cam Ward and Bill Ranford, and NHL All-Stars Olaf Kolzig, Jonathan Quick and Dwayne Roloson.
 Myers painted a mask for Josh Harding of the Minnesota Wild that was voted “Mask of the Decade” by Sports Illustrated in 2010.

 Mike continues to actively serve on the boards of several non-profits throughout the area including: The Nativity School of Worcester, Devereux of Rutland and Rainbow Child Development Center of Worcester.
 A varsity hockey goalie and lacrosse player at Assumption College from 1989-93 he graduated with a Bachelor’s Degree with a double major in Psychology/Spanish and a minor in Art.

-The Assumption graduate returned to his alma mater, serving as the Greyhounds’ hockey assistant coach from 1999 through 2005.
-As a USA Hockey Level 3 Coach, Myers has spent the last 10 years coaching over 17 youth hockey teams in the Junior Sharks Organization.
-He is currently the Head coach of the 2005 AAA Elite and Assistant coach of the 2002 AAA Elite and Mite II teams.
+Myers attended ECHL training camps with the Hampton Roads Admirals in 1993 and the South Carolina Stingrays in 1994.
+The Assumption graduate returned to his alma mater, serving as the Greyhounds’ hockey assistant coach from 1999-2005.
+As a USA Hockey Level 3 Coach, Mike has spent the last 11 years coaching over 17 youth hockey teams in the Junior Sharks and Junior Railers Organization.
+He is currently the head coach of the 2005 AAA Elite and Assistant Coach of the 2002 AAA Elite and Mite II teams.

-Myers resides in Worcester with his wife Ann and three sons: Matthew (14), Damon (11) and John (6).
+Myers resides in Worcester with his wife Ann and three sons: Matthew, Damon and John.